-Dr. Chuck Yim Gee is Dean Emeritus of the University of Hawaiʻi at Mānoa’s School of Travel Industry Management (TIM) and former member of the Board of Regents of the University of Hawai’i system.
-His research is dedicated to tourism and travel industry development, focused on resort, hotel, club and travel agency management and on Hawaiʻi as a destination, business opportunity, transportation hub, and a place to grow extraordinary leaders for the global tourism and hospitality industry.
-Dr. Gee holds degrees from the University of Denver and Michigan State University and conferred honorary doctoral degrees from the University of Denver and the China Academy of the Chinese Cultural University.
-He has published over thirty journal articles and ten books and most recently authored the third edition of “World of Resorts: From Development to Management.”
+Dr. Chuck Yim Gee (1933 – 2019) was Dean Emeritus of the University of Hawaiʻi at Mānoa’s School of Travel Industry Management (TIM) and a former member of the Board of Regents of the University of Hawai’i system.
+His research was dedicated to tourism and travel industry development, focused on resort, hotel, club and travel agency management and on Hawaiʻi as a destination, business opportunity, transportation hub, and a place to grow extraordinary leaders for the global tourism and hospitality industry.
+Dr. Gee had degrees from the University of Denver and Michigan State University and was conferred honorary doctoral degrees from the University of Denver and the China Academy of the Chinese Cultural University.
+He published over thirty journal articles and ten books and most recently authored the third edition of “World of Resorts: From Development to Management.”

 As TIM’s longest serving dean (1976-1999), Dr. Gee served on Hawaiʻi State and U.S. national boards, including the Travel and Tourism Advisory Board of the U.S. Department of Commerce, advised and consulted with the U.S. State Department, and represented the United States as a delegate in seven General Assemblies of the World Tourism Organization (WTO).
 He co-authored the WTO Declaration of the Universal Right to Travel, Macau Declaration on Tourism and Training, and the Declaration of Malè on Sustainable Tourism and the Environment.